MarkDing/IoT-Developer-Boot-Camp-Wiki/zigbee/Zigbee-Hands-on-Sending-OnOff-Commands.md

 ```

 ## 3.2.
 Command sending from Switch device
 First, a place should be found to reside our code for sending the command.
 For this purpose, a callback is triggered by button press is used.
-The button operations are handled by the *Button Interface* plugin, so it should be enabled.
+The button operations are handled by the **Button Interface** plugin, so it should be enabled.

 <div align="center">
   <img src="https://github.com/MarkDing/IoT-Developer-Boot-Camp-Wiki/blob/master/zigbee/images/plugin_button_interface_enable.png">
 </div>
 </br>

 The plugin defines some callbacks, so these can be found in the *Callbacks* tab.
-Move there and enable the “*Button1 Pressed Short”* callback function.
+Move there and enable the **Button1 Pressed Short** callback function.
 <div align="center">
   <img src="https://github.com/MarkDing/IoT-Developer-Boot-Camp-Wiki/blob/master/zigbee/images/callback_button_pressed.png">
 </div>
 </br>

 Save and generate.

 Similarly to chapter 3.1 Command handling on Light device, add the function “emberAfPluginButtonInterfaceButton1PressedShortCallback()” manually to the *Zigbee_Switch_ZR_callbacks.c* file.
 Save the modified .isc file and press *Generate*.
 Every command is stored in a buffer before it had been sent.
 The transmitted data buffer should be built up as below:
-The actual ZCL command is made by the macro.
+The actual ZCL command is made by the function below.
 Replace \<\> to “On” or “Off”.

 ```
 emberAfFillCommandOnOffCluster<>()
 ```

 It has to be set which endpoint send to which endpoint.
 ```
 emberAfSetCommandEndpoints(emberAfPrimaryEndpoint(), 1);
 ```

 Send the message as unicast to the device 0x0000, so to the Coordinator.
 ```
 emberAfSendCommandUnicast(EMBER_OUTGOING_DIRECT, 0x0000);
 ```

 Locate the comment for step 2, and implement the complete function code like the below.
 ```
 // Sending-OnOff-Commands: Step 2
 void emberAfPluginButtonInterfaceButton1PressedShortCallback(uint16_t timePressedMs){